Doctor Who: History

-The BBC drama department's serials division produced the programme for 26 seasons, broadcast on BBC One.
-Due to his increasingly poor health, the first actor to play the Doctor, William Hartnell, was replaced by the younger Patrick Troughton in 1966.
-In 1970, Jon Pertwee replaced Troughton and the series at that point moved from black and white to colour.
+The BBC drama department produced the programme for 26 seasons, broadcast on BBC One.
+Due to his increasingly poor health, William Hartnell, first actor to play the Doctor, was succeeded by Patrick Troughton in 1966.
+In 1970, Jon Pertwee replaced Troughton and the series began production in colour.
 In 1974, Tom Baker was cast as the Doctor.
-His eccentric style of dress and quirky personality became hugely popular, with viewing figures for the series returning to a level not seen since the height of "Dalekmania" a decade earlier.
-In 1981, after a record seven years in the role, Baker was replaced by Peter Davison, at 29 by far the youngest actor to be cast as the character in the series' first run and, in 1984, Colin Baker replaced Davison.
-In 1985, the channel's controller Michael Grade attempted to cancel the series, but this became an 18-month hiatus instead.
-He also had Colin Baker removed from the starring role in 1986.
-The role was recast with Sylvester McCoy, but falling viewing numbers, a decline in the public perception of the series and a less-prominent transmission slot saw production ended in 1989 by Peter Cregeen, the BBC's new head of series.
-Although it was effectively cancelled with the decision not to commission a planned 27th season, which would have been broadcast in 1990, the BBC repeatedly affirmed, over several years, that the series would return.
+His eccentric personality became hugely popular, with viewing figures for the series returning to a level not seen since the height of "Dalekmania" a decade earlier.
+After seven years in the role, Baker was replaced by Peter Davison in 1981, and Colin Baker replaced Davison in 1984.
+In 1985, the channel's controller Michael Grade cancelled the upcoming twenty-third season, forcing the series into an eighteen-month hiatus.
+In 1986, the series was recommissioned on the condition that Baker left the role of the Doctor, which was recast to Sylvester McCoy in 1987.
+Falling viewing numbers, a decline in the public perception of the series and a less-prominent transmission slot saw production ended in 1989 by Peter Cregeen, the BBC's new head of series.
+Although it was effectively cancelled, the BBC repeatedly affirmed over several years that the series would return.

-While in-house production had ceased, the BBC hoped to find an independent production company to relaunch the series.
-Philip Segal, a British expatriate who worked for Columbia Pictures' television arm in the United States, had approached the BBC about such a venture as early as July 1989, while the 26th season was still in production.
-Segal's negotiations eventually led to a Doctor Who television film, broadcast on the Fox Network in 1996, as an international co-production between Fox, Universal Pictures, the BBC and BBC Worldwide.
+While in-house production concluded, the BBC explored an independent production company to relaunch the series.
+Philip Segal, a British expatriate who worked for Columbia Pictures' television arm in the United States, had approached the BBC as early as July 1989, while the 26th season was still in production.
+Segal's negotiations eventually led to a Doctor Who television film as a pilot for an American series, broadcast on the Fox Network in 1996, as an international co-production between Fox, Universal Pictures, the BBC and BBC Worldwide.
 Starring Paul McGann as the Doctor, the film was successful in the UK (with 9.1 million viewers), but was less so in the United States and did not lead to a series.